MrPeteypoo/PortfolioSnippets/README.md

-PortfolioSnippets
+Portfolio snippets
 =================

-Different portfolio snippets from my professional life
+This repository contains snippets of code from my professional portfolio, most of which will be licensed under the CC0 1.0 license so that anyone can use it as they wish.